cmdncontrol/SANS-Holiday-Hack-Challenge-2023/SANS Holiday Hack Challenge 2023.md

 ---

-## Objective: BONUS: Fishing Guide & BONUS: Fishing Mastery
+## Objectives: BONUS: Fishing Guide & BONUS: Fishing Mastery

 If you inspect the game space and ensure you are set on the iframe while at see, you'll find a note for DEVs ONLY!

 ![](/docs/assets/images/dev.png)

 If we visit